 Clarisse fake pouts.
 “I am your friend.
 This is for your own good.”
 Then she glances towards the front of the room.
 “Now, go on.
 Charlie’s waiting for you.”

 I follow her gaze to where Charlie Grey is sitting.
 He has his head down while he writes something in his notebook, his golden blonde hair falling into his eyes.
 He reaches to push it aside and as if he senses us watching him, looks up and turns towards us.
 His eyebrows scrunch together in confusion and he taps his pen impatiently.
 Instinctively, I blush and then mentally chastise myself.
-Charlie is apart of our friend group.
-There’s no reason for me to be nervous other than the fact that he’s super good looking and just as bad as Clarisse when it comes to teasing me.
+Charlie is a part of our friend group.
+There’s no reason for me to be nervous other than the fact that he's got A-list celebrity good looks, not that I would ever admit that to him, and is just as bad as Clarisse when it comes to teasing me.

 I gather my things and stand up to go over to him, but not before glaring at Clarisse.